SAG-KeLP/kelp-full/README.md

 * [kelp-additional-algorithms](https://github.com/SAG-KeLP/kelp-additional-algorithms): it contains additional learning algorithms, such as the **KeLP** Java implementation of Liblinear or Online Learning algorithms, such as the Passive Aggressive.

+KELP is released as open source software under the Apache 2.0 license and the source code is available on [Github][github].

 ##Working examples

 This packages contains a set of fully functioning examples showing how to implement a learning system with KeLP.
 Batch learning algorithm as well as online learning algorithms usage is shown here.
 Different examples cover the usage of standard kernel, tree kernels and sequence kernel, with caching mechanisms.